 How many people are arrested by ICE within the United States yearly?

-ICE made 158,581 administrative arrests in 2018, up 11 percent from a year earlier.
+ICE made 143,099 administrative arrests in 2019, down 10 percent from a year earlier and less than half the number recorded at the peak in 2010 and 2011.
 An administrative arrest is the arrest of an individual for a civil violation of U.S. immigration law, which is subsequently adjudicated by an immigration judge or through other administrative processes.

 How many people are deported per year?

-- For more information, see FY 2018 ICE Enforcement and Removal Operations Report
+- For more information, see FY 2019 ICE Enforcement and Removal Operations Report.

 How many immigrants are naturalized citizens?

-In 2017, 22 million immigrants were naturalized U.S. citizens, accounting for 49 percent of the total foreign-born population (44.5 million) and almost 7 percent of the U.S. population (325.7 million), according to ACS estimates.
+In 2018, 22.6 million immigrants were naturalized U.S. citizens, accounting for approximately 51 percent of the total foreign-born population (44.7 million) and 7 percent of the U.S. population (327.2 million), according to ACS estimates.

 - Use this Naturalization in the United States, 1910-Present tool to learn more about naturalization population over time.